Eleanor Foraker

 Eleanor Foraker (September 2, 1930 – December 8, 2011) was an American seamstress who worked at the International Latex Corporation (ILC) and at NASA.
 She left the Playtex division of ILC Dover in 1964 and then worked on underground inflatable oil tanks and gas masks to aid the development of the A7L spacesuit for the Apollo 11 mission.
 She also stitched together the airbag system that was used to land the Sojourner rover on Mars for the Pathfinder Mission.

 Early career

 Foraker was born on September 2, 1930, in Kenton, Delaware.
 She worked at ILC Dover for 43 years as a seamstress and later manager on cloth diaper covers sewing projects.
 After ILC was contracted by NASA in 1964, she worked on sewing Apollo-mission spacesuits.
 From 1968 to 1974, she continued as a supervisor and manager at ILC.

 Apollo mission

-For the Apollo missions, one of Foraker's tasks in her supervising role was managing the use of sewing pins by the seamstresses.
+For the Apollo missions, one of Foraker's tasks in her supervising role was managing the use of sewing pins by the ILC Dover seamstresses.
 Each seamstress was given a set of pins with different colored heads so that Foraker could track who worked on each suit and prevent pin pokes to the suits' behinds.

 Foraker also taught, along with other seamstresses that worked in the ILC's Playtex division, NASA engineers how to sew and suggested improvements to the spacesuits.